-Alf was very concerned about the level of violent crime in the area.
-There had been a recent serious bout of knifings, which had terrified many in the area.
-We decided to call a public meeting and, from this, set up the Aylesbury Security Working Group (ASWG).
+er in Walworth generally, Alf tackles r "very unsafe" on the Home Office n't name for safety reasons) r problem with serious FOCUS editor and Wolverton resident Alf Langley is taking the battle for a safer ed a mugging or attack. ably higher in the high-rise estate to the Home Office.
+As Chair of the Aylesbury delegation which will present the local case for urgent investment set up the Aylesbury Security Working Group (ASWG).
 We set out to include almost every organisation in the area.
 We had to get all the local residents, businesses, voluntary bodies and council departments working in the area involved if we were to be successful.